anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 compute nodes, interacts with generic device type drivers on those nodes.
 These generic device type drivers are an abstraction of the vendor specific drivers; there is a generic device type driver for each device type (see above for list of some of the device types).
-The current list of the supported vendor drivers is listed under "Driver Support :cite:p:`ostk_latest_cyborg_support`".
+For Wallaby release, the list of the supported vendor drivers is provided under "Driver Support :cite:p:`ostk_wallaby_cyborg_support`" and into the "setup.cfg file :cite:p:`ostk_wallaby_cyborg_driver`".

 Containerisation
 ~~~~~~~~~~~~~~~~